Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 For a richer soup, you can use less water.

 STEP FOUR: As soon as the mixture is boiling, add pasta.
 Reduce the heat to medium-low and simmer until the pasta is tender.
-Stir frequently to prevent noodles from sticking to one another and encourage the pasta starch to blend into the broth mixture.

 STEP FIVE: When the noodles are cooked, stir in the cream cheese pieces and heavy cream.
-Continue cooking over low, stirring until cream cheese is melted.

 STEP SIX: Add cheddar cheese and stir until melted and combined.
-Add the Ranch seasoning packet and a packet of top ramen seasoning.
+Add the ranch seasoning packet and a packet of top ramen seasoning.
 Stir to combine.

 STEP SEVEN: Add in the chicken, crumbled bacon, and finely chopped parsley, if desired.